 ICD-10-CM Code S29.012A can be used to diagnosis strain of muscle.

-Did you ever felt a sudden pain in your ankle due to a twist while walking?
+Did you ever feel a sudden pain in your ankle due to a twist while walking?
 And that pain made you immovable.
 Or did you ever feel pain in your back of shoulders or hamstrings, and that pain remains for 3 to 4 days?
 Let’s see the science behind it.
 This pain is due to stretched or torn muscle fibers and is called muscle strain.
 Now the question here arises why does it happen?
-When you stretch your muscle too far, its fibers get injured.
+When you get muscle strain, its fibers get injured.
 Especially when you are running too fast or lifting heavy things.
 Athletes and sportspeople are more likely to get muscle strain because they got involved in heavy activities daily.

 Types of Muscle strain:

 A mild muscle strain

 Mild muscle strain can be treated at home with a little effort because only a few muscle fibers are mildly injured in mild strain.
 More muscles are injured or torn in moderate muscle strain; it may cause swelling or a bruise.
 But in severe muscle strain, one needs to see a doctor because, in this stage, the muscle loses its functionality.
 So it needs to be appropriately treated.

 There are so many factors that can lead you to muscle strain.
 To prevent pain or any muscle injury, try to avoid these factors.

 - Whenever you’re exercising, practicing your dance lessons, doing yoga, or any other intense physical activity under any professional.
 He will always tell you to do a warm-up.
 The reason behind doing that warm-up is to prepare your body and muscles to stretch and contract accordingly.
 No proper warming up of your body can cause muscle strain.

 - When your body is not flexible enough, and you push it so far, it also causes muscle strain.

 - Lifting heavy things can also cause muscle strain